-- Cons: The search tab is not enabled with AI or NLP, so users still have to scroll through multiple options to find an answer, and if the user misspells a word, the search bar won’t provide answers.
+- Cons: The search tab is not enabled with AI or NLP, so users still have to scroll through multiple options to find an answer, and if the user misspells a word, the search bar won’t provide solutions.

-Where one stands out, the other is not far behind it and vice versa.
+Where one stands out, the other is not far behind it, and vice versa.
 Ultimately, choosing between these two tools is a matter of preference on behalf of your organization.
 Here’s a quick look at the pros of both tools:

 - Dozens of popular apps are already available within the App Marketplace, making helpdesk deployment easier for most organizations.

 - Customer Portal Software helps customers stay informed on ticket status, track content updates, and more from a single touchpoint.

 - You can modify ticket escalation and alerts to suit the needs of the business.

 - Agents can review up to 120 days of history for any ticket.
 This includes any event, update, and notification.